djones1040/PHYS260/README.md

 - sklearn
 - tensorflow

-To install everything on the lab computers and start up jupyter, run these commands and follow prompts as needed:
+To install everything on the lab computers and start up jupyter, run these commands from the terminal app and follow prompts as needed:

 ```
   conda init bash